jennyc7373/github-tutorial/README.md

 ## Git vs. GitHub
 **Git** is what people use to create repositories to track their changes.

-**GitHub** is a server that brings people together in the repositories that was created.
+**GitHub** is a server that allows many people collaborate to other people's repositories.

 ---
 ## Initial Setup